helmi03/docker-postgis/README.md

-# Dockerfile PostGIS
+# Dockerfile PostGIS/PGRouting

 ## Info

-This Dockerfile creates a container running PostGIS 2.1 in PostgreSQL 9.3
+This Dockerfile creates a container running PostGIS 2.1 in PostgreSQL 9.3 and pgrouting 2.x

 - expose port `5432`
 - initializes a database in `/var/lib/postgresql/9.3/main`